-The Office of the Provost offers $20,000 per year to support dissemination of Scholarship of Teaching and Learning.
-The funds are managed and adjudicated by the Centre for Teaching, Learning and Technology (CTLT) and the Institute for the Scholarship of Teaching and Learning (ISoTL).
+The Office of the Provost and VP Academic offers $20,000 per year to support dissemination of Scholarship of Teaching and Learning (SoTL).
+Funds are managed and adjudicated by the Institute for the Scholarship of Teaching and Learning (ISoTL).

-Any full-time faculty member at UBC Vancouver can apply for the award, which can be used for dissemination expenses such as:
+Any full-time faculty member at UBC Vancouver can apply for the award, which can be used for the following dissemination expenses:

 - Conference registration and travel costs (up to $1,000).

 - Article Processing Charges (APC) or other fees related to publishing open access (up to $2,000).

 A faculty member can only be awarded the grant once every 24 months.
 Co-applicants are encouraged, but please note that funding is per project, not per person.
 Applications must be submitted within two months from the time of conference or time of journal article acceptance to be considered eligible for funding.

 The following criteria will be used to adjudicate this competitive award: